sh-jj/Lifting-Traces-to-Logic-NSI/README.md

-# NSI: ALFWorld and TextCraft source release
+# Lifting Traces to Logic: Programmatic Skill Induction with Neuro-Symbolic Learning for Long-Horizon Agentic Tasks (ICML'26)

 This directory contains the public source implementation of **Neuro-Symbolic Induction (NSI)**.

-## Method name

-The method released here is **NSI**.
-Use this name in papers, reports, issues, and derived work.
-Some internal module names, class attributes, and generated trial-directory prefixes still contain `nsms` for backward compatibility with the research code.
-Those identifiers refer to the NSI implementation; **NSMS is not a second method or an alternative public name**.

 ## Release scope